10 shades of the Halal-Challenge

 3) The moment you try to explain that you are not a vegetarian so you can eat meat but not all kinds – except the fish that is okay BUT (*)…

 – No, but it is not really that complicated …

 4) The joy of seeing fish or seafood on the menu.

 – … but then feeling disgusted.

-(*) Seafood/halal : You see, some Muslim scholars concluded all seafood was halal as water (sea) was essentially clean.
-However Abu Hanifa, the founder of the Sunni Hanafi school of fiqh (whom most European Muslims (Turks, Albanians, Bosnians), Turkic Muslims (Uzbekistan, Kazakstan, Kyrgztan, Turkmenistan) and many Syrians, Iraqis, Afghan and Pakistanis follow) said not everything from water was halal particularly turtle, frog, crab, shellfish, oyster, prawns, lobster etc. BUT (here is the tricky part) as they are deemed halal by the other schools of fiqh (particularly Sha’fi), some Hanafi might follow Sha’fi in times where there are limited choices.
+(*) Seafood/halal : Some Muslim scholars concluded all seafood was halal as water (the ocean, the lake, the river) was essentially clean.
+However Abu Hanifa, the founder of the Sunni Hanafi school of fiqh (whom most European Muslims (Turks, Albanians, Bosnians), Turkic Muslims (Uzbekistan, Kazakstan, Kyrgztan, Turkmenistan) and many Syrians, Iraqis, Afghan and Pakistanis follow) said not everything from water was halal particularly turtle, frog, crab, shellfish, oyster, prawns, lobster etc. BUT (here is the tricky part) as they are deemed halal by the other schools of fiqh (particularly Sha’fi), some Hanafi might follow Sha’fi in tSimes where there are limited choices.
 Confusing isn’t it?